Capnapper/capnapperos-repo/README.md

 CapnapperOS was originally intended to be built on top of Arch Linux.
 However, hitting a wall of roadblocks while trying to build via WSL2 (Windows Subsystem for Linux 2) forced a pivot.

-The project shifted to a **Fedora base**, choosing it for its rock-solid reliability.
-Fedora has never failed this project, and that stability serves as the backbone for everything CapnapperOS does today.
+The project shifted to a **OpenSUSE Base**, choosing it for its rock-solid reliability.
+OpenSUSE has never failed this project, and that stability serves as the backbone for everything CapnapperOS does today.

 ---